GP-commits/GP-commits/README.md

 ## Personal life

-Sivadarsh enjoys a contented life, spending his days in a serene farmhouse with just his laptop for company.
+Shivadarsh enjoys a contented life, spending his days in a serene farmhouse with just his laptop for company.

 ---